g4m3r0/LicenseManager-for-WooCommerce-.Net-Library/README.md

 if (checkResponse.Success)
 {
-  // Our license is passed the check!
+  // Our license has passed the check!
   Console.Log(checkResponse.Message);

-  // For example: Now track show/unlock the user interface ShowMyUI();
+  // For example: Now show/unlock the user interface ShowMyUI();
 } else {
-  // Our license could not be activated!
+  // Our license could not be validated!
   Console.Log(checkResponse.Message);
   return;
 }